 To describe your location, you could use a coordinate system.
 To do this you need two points.
 For example, you could use streets.
 Maybe you are at the corner of Maple Avenue and Main Street.
 Or you could use a point of reference, a distance and an angle for direction.
 If you want to meet up with a friend, you could tell him “I am two blocks due north of your apartment.”
 Can you identify the point of reference, the distance, and the angle?

 Lines of latitude circle around Earth.
-The equator is a line of latitude right in the middle of the planet.
-Latitude is divided into degrees - 90° north of the equator and 90° south of the equator.
+The Equator is a line of latitude right in the middle of the planet.
+Latitude is divided into degrees: 90° north of the Equator and 90° south of the Equator.
 One degree is subdivided into 60 minutes.
 One minute is subdivided into 60 seconds.
-The equator is at 0°.
-The equator is an equal distance from both the North and South Pole.
-If you know your latitude, you know how far you are north or south of the equator.
+The Equator is at 0°.
+The Equator is an equal distance from both the North and South Poles.
+If you know your latitude, you know how far you are north or south of the Equator.